Spin defects in hexagonal boron nitride as two-dimensional strain sensors

-Strain engineering is a highly effective means of tuning the electronic, optical, and magnetic properties of two-dimensional (2D) materials and their associated van der Waals heterostructures~\cite{reviewStrain2,reviewStrain1,reviewStrain3}.
-Over the past decade, a broad variety of methodologies have been developed to achieve precise control over lattice deformation in 2D materials, including deposition onto mechanically deformable substrates, nanoindentation, or bubble formation during crystal growth~\cite{reviewStrain2}.
-However, fully exploiting strain engineering to tailor novel functionalities in 2D materials also requires parallel advances in techniques capable of providing independent, {\it in situ} measurements of lattice deformation with high spatial resolution.
-This need arises because the actual strain distribution in a 2D material often deviates from theoretical predictions owing to several effects that cannot be captured by conventional finite element simulations, such as layer slippage, substrate adhesion, edge reconstruction or interfacial and interlayer strain transmission~\cite{Mechanics2Dreview,Song2025}.\\ In this Letter, we explore a novel approach to strain sensing in 2D materials that relies on a quantum sensing platform based on boron-vacancy (\VB) color centers in hexagonal boron nitride (hBN)~\cite{doi:10.1080/23746149.2023.2206049}.
+In this Letter, we explore a novel approach to strain sensing in 2D materials that relies on a quantum sensing platform based on boron-vacancy (\VB) color centers in hexagonal boron nitride (hBN)~\cite{doi:10.1080/23746149.2023.2206049}.
 This photoluminescent point defect features a spin-triplet ground state, whose electron spin resonance (ESR) frequencies can be interrogated via optically detected magnetic resonance (ODMR) spectroscopy under ambient conditions~\cite{Gottscholl2020}, even in the limit of ultra-thin hBN layers~\cite{DurandPRL2023}.
-In addition, the ESR frequencies are highly sensitive to external perturbations such as magnetic and electric fields, pressure, temperature, or strain~\cite{ACSPhot_Guo2021,GottschollNatCom2021,Udvarhelyi2023,IgorStrain2022,GaoStrain2022}.
-These properties make \VB centers in hBN a promising candidate for the development of flexible, multifunctional sensors that can be readily integrated into van der Waals heterostructures for probing the physics of 2D materials with atomic-scale proximity~\cite{Du2021,Tetienne2023,PhysRevApplied.18.L061002,ZhaoArxiv,HarvardArxiv}.
+In addition, the ESR frequencies are highly sensitive to external perturbations such as magnetic and electric fields, pressure, temperature, or strain~\cite{ACSPhot_Guo2021,GottschollNatCom2021,GaoStrain2022,Udvarhelyi2023,IgorStrain2022}.
+These properties make \VB centers in hBN a promising candidate for the development of flexible, multifunctional sensors that can be readily integrated into van der Waals heterostructures for probing the physics of 2D materials with atomic-scale proximity~\cite{Du2021,Tetienne2023,PhysRevApplied.18.L061002,Mu2025,HarvardArxiv}.
 Here, we present the first experimental study of \VB centers under continuously tunable in-plane strain, exploiting the flexibility of thin hBN flakes as a host.
 Using an ensemble of \VB centers, we demonstrate quantitative strain sensing with sub-micrometer spatial resolution.
-We then use this capability to precisely calibrate the strain induced in a hBN flake under uniaxial stress, and we investigate the strain-induced shift of the E$_{\rm 2g}$ Raman mode.
+We then use this capability to precisely calibrate the strain induced in a multilayer hBN flake under uniaxial stress, and we investigate the strain-induced shift of the E$_{\rm 2g}$ Raman mode.
 Despite the central role of hBN in 2D materials research, the impact of strain on its vibrational properties has received surprisingly little attention, with only a few studies published in the literature~\cite{Cai2017,Androulakis2018,Blundo2022}.
-Our results provide a precise quantification of the strain dependence of the E$_{2g}$ Raman mode in hBN, revealing a shift of $-24.7\pm2.4$~cm$^{-1}/\%$, which can serve as a reference for future studies of strain in van der Waals heterostructures.
+Our results provide a precise quantification of the strain dependence of the E$_{2g}$ Raman mode in multilayer hBN, revealing a shift of $-24.7\pm2.4$~cm$^{-1}/\%$, which can serve as a reference for future studies of strain in van der Waals heterostructures.
 Beyond this result, our work highlights the potential of \VB centers as a robust tool for multimodal sensing in van der Waals heterostructures, with important implications for the study of strain-engineered 2D materials.